Kiev woos oligarchs, bolstering east against Putin

 Yanukovich saw Tymoshenko jailed for corruption after he beat her to the presidency.
 He is himself now a fugitive from justice, accused of the "mass murder" of Maidan protesters.
 The eastern oligarchs have reason to be anxious for their assets -and personal freedom - in a backlash against the old guard.

-Maintaining the influence that civil rights activists say they already enjoy over the police and courts, could be a prize they are seeking in negotiations over decentralisation.
+Maintaining the influence that civil rights activists say they already enjoy over the police and courts, could be a prize they are seeking in negotiations over decentralization.

 While some eastern businessmen are guarded in criticism of Russia - possibly out of concern for business ties there, or afraid tanks might roll into Donetsk - many have spoken out against Moscow.
 Ukrainian unity may be good for profits but also few would relish the curbs Putin imposes on Russian oligarchs.